-This market overview will provide general understanding of apparel market and challenges, along with a strong focus on fast fashion stats and facts from industry-leading research papers.
+This market overview will provide a general understanding of the apparel market and challenges, along with a strong focus on fast fashion stats and facts from industry-leading research papers.

 As you go across the apparel and fast fashion facts and infographic, you may be surprised to see that some of them are slightly inconsistent.
 That's because different methodologies were used to estimate the fashion effects on the environment.
 It's pretty common as each major investigation relies on a variety of facts that may not be directly connected to each other.